by Mike Ratliff

 However, there are also times when it as if God takes His hand away and the enemy comes hard after me and I crumple very quickly.
 It reminds me of Job and how the Lord allowed our enemy to attack him, taking all he had including his health.
 Job did not deny the Lord through it all.
 However, when I am in these fires, it is as if self-focus is all there is.
 What my flesh desires, craves, or thinks I deserve becomes all I can focus on.
 I am no longer content and the joy of the Lord is only a memory.
 This is when God teaches me the truth about what I am really like outside of His grace.
 It also opens my mind to the truth and like seeds growing in fertile ground, God grows knowledge and wisdom in me and I know that I must teach what I learn at the first opportunity to all who will hear.
 Carefully read vv5-6 from Psalm 16 below.

-But those who desire to be rich fall into temptation, into a snare, into many senseless and harmful desires that plunge people into ruin and destruction.
-For the love of money is a root of all kinds of evils.
-It is through this craving that some have wandered away from the faith and pierced themselves with many pangs.
-(1 Timothy 6:9-10 ESV)
+9 But those who want to get rich fall into temptation and a snare and many foolish and harmful desires which plunge men into ruin and destruction.
+10 For the love of money is a root of all sorts of evil, and some by longing for it have wandered away from the faith and pierced themselves with many griefs.
+1 Timothy 6:9-10 (NASB)

-How do we not fall into these temptations, into these snares of senseless and harmful desires?
+How do we not fall into these temptations, into these snares of foolish and harmful desires?